Blog

 • Two disability conditions that, combined, reach 70%.
 One of the two conditions must have a disability rating of 40% minimum.

-Alternatively, a Veteran must prove that their ischemic heart disease condition uniquely prevents them from getting gainful employment.
-This is easier with a medical note or medical nexus letter from a licensed healthcare professional.
+If the Veteran does not meet the above criteria, there is still a possibility of obtaining the benefit.
+In that case, a Veteran must show that their ischemic heart disease prevents them from obtaining or maintaining substantially gainful employment.
+This is easier with a medical nexus letter from a licensed healthcare professional.

-If you believe you qualify for TDIU due to your ischemic heart disease symptoms, you should contact Veterans law attorneys right away.
-The right legal team can support you in gathering the right evidence, filing your disability benefits claim, and even going through the appeals process if your claim is initially denied.
+If you believe you qualify for TDIU due to your ischemic heart disease, you should contact Veterans law attorneys right away.
+The right legal team can support you in gathering the right evidence, filing your disability benefits claim, and going through the appeals process if your claim is initially denied.

 Contact Veterans Law Attorneys Today

 Even in the best of circumstances, it can be challenging to get the disability benefits you deserve for your ischemic heart disease.
-If you’ve experienced negative health symptoms because of Agent Orange exposure, you don’t have to file your benefits claim alone.
+If you have experienced negative health symptoms because of Agent Orange exposure, you do not have to file your benefits claim alone.

 Instead, contact Berry Law.
-As experienced Veterans law attorneys, we’re ready to assist you in any way possible.
+As experienced Veterans law attorneys, we are ready to assist you in any way possible.

-We can help you file a disability benefits claim for your ischemic heart disease symptoms, help prove a service-related connection between your condition and Agent Orange exposure, or help you show that your ischemic heart disease counts as a presumptive condition.
+We can help you file a disability benefits claim for your ischemic heart disease, help prove a service-related connection between your condition and Agent Orange exposure, and/or help you show that your ischemic heart disease counts as a presumptive condition.

 Contact us today for a free case evaluation.